sezerkutluk/sezerkutluk.github.io/learning.md

 usemathjax: true
 ---

+## Courses
 - HarvardX PH559x, "Causal Diagrams: Draw Your Assumptions Before Your Conclusions" by Miguel Hernán on edX.

+## Books
+- "AI Engineering - Building Applications with Foundation Models" by Chip Huyen.
+- "The Hundred-Page Language Models Book" by Andriy Burkov.

 <!-- - *Bayes Rules!
 An Introduction to Applied Bayesian Modeling* by
 Alicia A. Johnson, Miles Q. Ott and Mine Dogucu.